There are a lot of steps to protect your business and your family properly.

-Even if you have an LLC for your operating business, if one partner is sued for something unrelated to that business, a “charging order” will help protect the ownership of the LLC (though it still may be very disruptive to the operating business.)
+Even if you have an LLC for your operating business, if one partner is sued for something unrelated to that business, a “charging order” will help protect the LLC (though it still may be very disruptive to the operating business.)

 This especially happens when two people start a successful business together.
 It’s amazing to see how quickly people come out of the woodwork looking for handouts!
 How can you prevent this from happening?

 Have both partners form a second LLC to own the ownership interest in the operating company.
-Now if there is a legal issue with one owner, it will only affect that person at their own personal LLC level, not at the LLC that’s operating the business.
+If there is a legal issue with one owner, it will only affect that person at their own personal LLC level, not at the LLC operating the business.

 Most partners ask me, “Can we do this second layer later?”
 Yes, but you run the risk of putting it off until it’s too late.

-Sadly, once most partners are of the planning and foundation stage, most never return to take that second crucial step, which is a big mistake.
+Sadly, once most partners are planning and foundation stage, most never return to take that second crucial step, which is a big mistake.

 2. LLC with members also LLCs

-When used: When an LLC does a high enough net profit that it’s worthwhile for the entity to be protected from any of the members’ personal liability.
-You would prefer these LLCs to only own a safe asset, which is the membership interest in the main operating LLC, not own real estate or other risk assets.
+When used: When an LLC makes a high enough net profit, it’s worthwhile for the entity to be protected from any members’ personal liability.
+You would prefer these LLCs only to own a safe asset, which is the membership interest in the main operating LLC, not own real estate or other risk assets.

 Do you need support to form another entity to prevent any of the above costly mistakes?
 If so, click on this link to learn more about our complete formation packages.
-State fees are separate and we do incorporate in all 50 states (not just Nevada).
+State fees are separate, and we do incorporate them in all 50 states (not just Nevada).